shoedler/crossbow/README.md

 ## How to use

 Just open the crossbow sidebar by clicking on the crossbow icon.
 All the suggestions will appear within the sidebar.

-Clicking on an entry will navigate to the word occurance in the currently open editor.
+### Applying suggestions

-## IMAGE
+Clicking on a suggestion in the sidebar will show you a list of occurences of the word in the current note.

-By clicking on a suggestion within the entry, crossbow will insert a link with the appropriate displayname.
+Clicking on one of the occurences will show you a list of links (matches) that you can apply to the word.
+These matches are ranked, based on the quality of the match.

-## IMAGE
+You can apply a match by clicking the appropriate icon next to the match.

 ## How to install